jaredjaimes/startup/notes.md

 labeler('fish');
 // OUTPUT: string=fish
 ```
+Basically, you can have functions inside functions in JavaScript.

-#### JavaScript arrow function:
+### JavaScript arrow function:
-Because functions are first order objects in JavaScript they can be declared anywhere and passed as parameters.
-This results in code with lots of anonymous functions cluttering things up.
-To make the code more compact the arrow syntax was created.
-This syntax replaces the need for the function keyword with the symbols => placed after the parameter declaration.
+Arrow syntax replaces the need for the function keyword with the symbols => placed after the parameter declaration.
 The enclosing curly braces are also optional.

 This is a function in arrow syntax that takes no parameters and always returns 3.
 ```